adhishluitel/Data-Mining-ECO395M-/HW3_final.md

     ## [1] 6.264436

 The plot below is the variable importance plot.
-We can see that 'cluster\_rent' is the most important variable influencing rent price, which is the same result as we saw in the bagging model.
+We could observe that 'cluster\_rent' is the most important variable influencing rent price, which is the same result as we saw in the bagging model.
 But it reveals a slight difference in that the third influential variable is